James-Wirth/ai-graph/README.md

 ### 2. Make a "start" node

+When the app is run with `app.run(...)`, the entry point of the graph is the function decorated with `@ag.start`.
-In this minimal example, we'll simply return the payload (auto-validated by the compiler).
+In this minimal example, the start node will simply return the payload without any pre-processing.

+We've specified the next node (`next="route"`) in the decorator.
+The compiler will automatically create the edge when the graph is run, sending the output of this function to the next node.

 ```python
 class Input(BaseModel):